Royal Rumble (2008): Storylines

-Randy Orton, in his second reign as WWE Champion.
+Randy Orton in his second reign as WWE Champion, which was Raw's world title at the time.

 The main feud on the Raw brand was between the Intercontinental Champion Jeff Hardy and Randy Orton, with the two feuding over the WWE Championship, which was held by Orton.
 Orton retained the title at Armageddon against the returning Chris Jericho after being disqualified, when the then-SmackDown! broadcaster John "Bradshaw" Layfield (JBL) interfered and kicked Jericho in the head.
 Orton retained the championship, as a result, due to titles not changing hands on disqualifications.
 On the same night earlier, Jeff Hardy had defeated Triple H to earn the opportunity to face Orton at the Royal Rumble for the WWE Championship.
 The following night, on the December 17, 2007, episode of Raw, Hardy teamed up with Shawn Michaels to defeat Orton and Mr. Kennedy after Hardy pinned Orton.
 Two weeks later on the last Raw of 2007, Hardy and Orton had a face-to-face confrontation.
 Orton looked set to RKO Hardy, but Hardy countered and delivered a Twist of Fate to Orton.
 Later in the night, during Hardy's match with Santino Marella, Orton appeared on the Raw TitanTron and stated that he had kicked Jeff's brother Matt where his appendix used to be, proceeding further to punt him in the head.
 The following week on a special "Raw Roulette" edition of Raw, Hardy retained his Intercontinental Championship against Umaga in a Steel Cage match after performing a Whisper in the Wind from the top of the cage.
 On the January 14, 2008 edition of Raw, Hardy agreed to face Orton that night with his Intercontinental Championship on the line.
 However, as soon as the bell rang for the match, Orton immediately low-blowed Hardy, getting himself disqualified.
 Orton tried to deliver an RKO to Hardy on the concrete floor outside, but Hardy retaliated and the two began to brawl up the ramp.
 When Orton looked set to kick Hardy in the head, the Intercontinental Champion countered and back-dropped Orton onto the arena floor below.
 Hardy then climbed 30-feet above on the Raw set, and then Swanton Bombed off the side of the set onto Orton below.
 The following week on Raw, Hardy and Orton were scheduled to "shake hands", but Hardy instead shook the hands of "people he respected more than Orton", like Lilian Garcia, Jerry Lawler, Jim Ross, and several fans in the crowd before re-entering the ring to confront Orton.
 A frustrated Orton ordered Hardy to shake hands with him, but Hardy performed a Twist of Fate on the WWE Champion instead.

 The main feud on the SmackDown brand was between Rey Mysterio and Edge with the two feuding over the latter's World Heavyweight Championship.
 Mysterio won a Beat the Clock Challenge on the January 4, 2008, episode of SmackDown! defeating Edge with 90 seconds to go, and securing an opportunity for the World Heavyweight Championship at the Royal Rumble.